dihogoteixeira/estabilvault.github.io/CONTRIBUTING.md

 That said, if you want to ensure that a pull request is likely to be merged, talk to us!
-You can find out our thoughts and ensure that your contribution won't clash or be obviated by Vault's normal direction.
+You can find out our thoughts and ensure that your contribution won't clash or be obviated by EstabilVault's normal direction.
 A great way to do this is via the [Vault Discussion Forum][2].

 ## Issues